 In Texas v.
 Brown, the Supreme Court addressed the issue of law enforcement using a flashlight to aid in searches and seizures.
 The case involved Officer Maples shining a flashlight into the respondent Brown's car during a license check, leading to the discovery of a suspicious balloon.
 The Court held that the use of a flashlight to illuminate the interior of a car during a lawful stop does not constitute a search under the Fourth Amendment.
-The Court stated, "The use of artificial means to illuminate a darkened area simply does not constitute a search, and thus triggers no Fourth Amendment protection."
+The Court stated.
+"The use of artificial means to illuminate a darkened area simply does not constitute a search, and thus triggers no Fourth Amendment protection."1

-These cases represent persuasive authority from other courts outside of Alabama and the 11th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Alabama find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of Maryland and the 4th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Maryland find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

-Using a Flashlight To See Inside a Car Fell Under Plain View:
+Using Flashlight To See Inside Car Fell Under Plain View: